-Click the video to watch the inaugural SGIA townhall on June 13, 2021 where host Rob Ewell led us in a panel discussion on Policing, Chokeholds, George Floyd, and Police Budgets.
+Watch the inaugural SGIA townhall where host Rob Ewell led us in a panel discussion on policing, chokeholds, George Floyd, and police budgets.

 This site is a work in progress; check back soon for active links to help you participate in racial justice work.

 - Monthly town hall meetings with a focus on taking action